include("site.inc"); $template = new Page; $template->initCommon(); $template->displayHeader(); ?>

 The Java software packages included in this Fedora release use the new,

-integrated environment java-gcj-compat
+integrated environment java-gcj-compat.
+These packages

 include OpenOffice.org Base, Eclipse, and Apache